Mirrorgo/mdshow/README.md

 # mdshow
 This is a refactored version of the ['Slatejs'](https://github.com/Mirrorgo/slatejs) project.
-The previous version was written in SS, and this time it's being refactored using TailwindCSS, ShadCN, and TypeScript.
+The previous version was written in js, and this time it's being refactored using TailwindCSS, ShadCN, and TypeScript.
 Some interesting features will be added later.